dbayardAWS/kinesis-labs/immersionDay/Lab1streams/README.md

 Now that the Kinesis data stream has been created, we want to ingest historic taxi trip events into the data stream.
 To this end, we will launch a CloudFormation template that compiles a kinesis replay Java application and loads it onto an EC2 instance.
 First, we will need to have an EC2 SSH Key Pair as the CloudFormation template will need that.

+## Create an EC2 SSH Key Pair
+In this section, you will define your personal SSH Key Pair private key so you can login to the EC2 instance we will use in this lab.

 ### 1. Navigate to the EC2 service and choose Key Pairs in the navigation bar on the left.